GallantJoseph/QAP3_Java-S3/README.md

 <ul>
     <li>The source files are located in the "src" folder.
 Each problem is stored in its respective folder.</li>
-    <li>The assignment questions, and output screenshots are located in the "documents" folder.</li>
+    <li>The output screenshots and assignment questions document is located in the "documents" folder.</li>
 </ul>